michaeluno/amazon-auto-links/readme.txt

 A unit is a set of rules that defines how Amazon products should be displayed.

-When you display Amazon products, you would call a unit and the plugin will generate outputs based on the rules defined for the unit.
+When you display Amazon products, you would specify a unit and the plugin will generate outputs based on the rules defined for the unit.

 = What would be the benefit to upgrade to the pro version? =